-In general, the closer you are to the equator, the more direct sunlight is going to pass through the atmosphere.
+In general, the closer you are to the equator, the more direct sunlight passes through the atmosphere.
 Plus, the white sand on Aruba’s beaches reflects the sun’s rays.
-If you’re planning to go swimming, make sure to bring enough sunscreen to reapply after you get out of the water.
+So, if you’re planning to go swimming, bring enough sunscreen to reapply after you get out of the water.

 When leaving Aruba, get to the airport early.

-While I always recommend getting to the airport three hours ahead of time for international flights, this is particularly key when flying out of Aruba.
-Most of the boarding process is normal: you’ll drop off your luggage and then proceed through security.
-However, you may not realize that Aruba has U.S. pre-clearance for travelers flying to the United States.
-Now, what does this mean?
-Well, you’ll pass through U.S. Customs & Border Protection in Aruba before boarding your flight.
-Therefore, you’ll want to get to the Queen Beatrix International Airport early and allot more time than normal to reach your gate.
+While we always recommend getting to the airport three hours before international flights, this is particularly key when flying out of Aruba.
+Most of the boarding process is typical: you’ll drop off your luggage and then proceed through security.

-Furthermore, when you arrive at your destination in the United States, you’ll arrive as a domestic passenger.
-For me, this meant that I actually arrived from Aruba to the Atlanta domestic airport instead of the international airport.
+Furthermore, when you arrive at your destination in the United States, you’ll come as a domestic passenger.
+In our case, we arrived from Aruba at the Atlanta domestic airport instead of the international airport.

 More quick facts to know: